-Full Download: http://alibabadownload.com/product/abnormal-psychology-perspectives-5th-edition-dozois-test-bank/
+Full Download: http://alibabadownload.com/product/abnormal-psychology-perspectives-update-edition-5th-edition-dozois-test-ban

-Abnormal Psychology: Perspectives, 5e Dozois
+Test Item File to accompany Abnormal Psychology: Perspectives, 5e

-Answer: The diathesis-stress model is compatible with the biopsychosocial model, but in my opinion does not explicitly capture the dynamic and reciprocal interaction of factors.
 With a diathesis, the person is (by some biological or other process) "predisposed" to develop a disorder and then depicted as passively waiting for the "stressor" that triggers emergence.
 The biopsychosocial model more accurately captures how the person, as a result of dynamic interaction between biological, psychological and social / environmental factors, unfolding since conception, can often actively solicit the very stressors from the environment that become the triggers for the emergence of disorder.
 Hailey's case at the beginning of the chapter can illustrate this.